steinbring/jws.dev/README.md

 	* I enjoy travel hacking, too (it is how I afford the trip).
 	* I plan on seeing Taiwan, Japan, and South Korea in 2024.
 * I am a web application developer.
+	* I am looking for a job in web application development or machine learning in Milwaukee or remote.
 	* I worked for [Bader Rutter](https://baderrutter.com/) from July 2021 until February 2024.
 		* BR clients included Zoetis, Corteva Agriscience, Douglas Products, and McCain Foods.
 		* I served on an AI working group where I introduced the agency to Ollama.